 The lighting in the galleries is generally bright and evenly lit with fluorescent lights and spots.

-Toilets are available opposite the museum and Wollaton Hall has a ‘Changing Places’ toilet with height adjustable changing bench.
+Toilets are available opposite the museum and Wollaton Hall has a ‘Changing Places’ toilet with a height adjustable changing bench.

 Nottingham Industrial Museum welcomes all children and they find our exhibits fascinating.
 However, the museum has moving machinery and exhibits may only be protected by low barriers, so we ask that you keep your children with you at all times.
 Children below the age of 16 are only allowed in the museum with an accompanying adult.